a11yproject/a11yproject.com/_posts/2013-01-11-how-to-hide-content.md

         display: none;
     }

- Another way to hide content both visually and from assistive technology is the [HTML `hidden` attribute](https://html.spec.whatwg.org/multipage/interaction.html#the-hidden-attribute).
+ Another way to hide content both visually and from assistive technology is the [HTML5 `hidden` attribute](https://html.spec.whatwg.org/multipage/interaction.html#the-hidden-attribute).
 To support older browsers like IE9, you might want to add the following css to your pages:

      [hidden] { display: none; }

-See the artilce *[HTML5 hidden Attribute](https://davidwalsh.name/html5-hidden)* for more information on the `hidden` attribute.
+See the artilce *[HTML5 Hidden Attribute](https://davidwalsh.name/html5-hidden)* for more information on the `hidden` attribute.